 While COVID-19 is a new virus, case management and contact tracing is something that is well established in Public Health.
 The Health Unit does this work for a variety of infectious diseases and sexually transmitted infections.

-- The individual with COVID-19 is directed to self-isolate for 14 days from symptom onset, and provided guidance on how to do this.
+- The individual with COVID-19 is directed to self-isolate for 10 days from symptom onset, and provided guidance on how to do this (they receive this document after their test).
 In addition, they are asked to monitor their symptoms.

 - Public health staff follows the individual for the duration of the illness to provide support and give advice such as getting enough rest, eating nutritious food, staying hydrated with fluids like water, and managing their symptoms with over the counter medications.

 - Contact tracing is a process that is used to identify, educate and monitor individuals who have had a close contact with someone who is infected with a disease.

 - Public health staff helps individuals with COVID-19 to recall everyone they’ve had a close contact with during the time they may have been infectious (i.e. up to 2 days before they were sick).